mendix/MxPushNotifications/README.md

 In order for the push notifications to work in Mendix you must have a few things set up.
 - Import module into a 5.14.1 or higher project.
 - The microflow AfterStartup_PushNotifications must be included in your after startup flow
-- The index.html and components.json must include a reference to a jquery library.
-`<script type="text/javascript" src="js/jquerymin.js"></script>`
-- The index.html and the components.json file must include the following reference to this javascript library `<script type="text/javascript" src="widgets/pushNotifications/lib/PushNotification.js"></script>`
 - The push notification snippet must be included on all layouts for mobile and tablet.
 - The pages AppleAdministration, GoogleAdministration and Device_Overview must be connected up to the navigation.
 - You must set up the [apple server](#setting-up-apple-push-notification-server) and [google server](#setting-up-google-cloud-messaging-server) using the documentation bellow